borisf/insta-search/README.md

 # ClassyShark Insta Search

-A lot of your time spent on “writing” code on production systems is actually spent on searching code and reading large logs.
-And a decent chunk of time spent reading logs is actually spent on searching logs.
+A lot of your time spent on “writing” code on production systems is actually spent on reading code and logs.
+And a decent chunk of time spent reading, is actually spent on searching.

-ClassyShark Insta Search is a fast, incremental [fuzzy](https://en.wikipedia.org/wiki/Approximate_string_matching) search in folders or in a large log file.
+ClassyShark Insta Search is a fast, incremental [fuzzy](https://en.wikipedia.org/wiki/Approximate_string_matching) search.

-With ClassyShark Insta Search you can easily and quickly find and navigate to any text string or regex inside any file in your folders.
+With Insta Search you can easily and quickly find and navigate to any text string or regex inside any file in your folders.
 All done incrementally.

 ![Image of ClassySearch](https://github.com/borisf/insta-search/blob/master/images/InstaSearch.png)

 ## Flow
+The Insta Search supports two modes:

 * File - Drag and drop your file into the results view (Insta Search mapps the file)
-* Folder - Open folder via menu, or run Insta Search inside the relevant folder
+* Folder - Open folder via menu, or run Insta Search inside the relevant folder (Insta Search scans and reads files)

 ### Components
 * Search line - where you type text that are you looking for